 The status of all students admitted to spring 2020 semester is “Conditionally Classified”.
 Each student is required to pass the Python Programming Test (waiver exam) in the first week of spring 2020 or the DATA 200 class in spring 2020.
 The status of a student who has passed the Python Programming Test or the DATA 200 class will be changed from “Conditionally Classified” to “Classified”.

-The scope of this test includes the Python language, data structures and algorithms.
-The test will conducted from 10:00 am to 12:00 pm on January 25, 2020.
+The scope of this test includes Python language, data structures and algorithms.
+The test consists of multiple choices, short questions, and coding exercises.
+The test will be conducted from 10:00 am to 12:00 pm on January 25, 2020 (Saturday).